B-UMMI/Chewie-NS/docs/getting_started/overview.rst

 --------------

-Chewie-NS provides a public and centralised web service, separated into a backend to handle command line and server requests and a front end that allows a user-friendly interaction with the service.
+Chewie-NS provides a public and centralised web service, separated into a backend to handle command line and server requests and a frontend that allows a user-friendly interaction with the service.

 A diagram of the implementation of Chewie-NS is displayed below: